jhair-or/jhair-or/README.md

 ## 👨🏻‍💻 About Me

-Estudiante de Ingeniería de Telecomunicaciones con renfoque en redes y ciberseguridad con evolución diaria
+Telecommunications Engineering student specializing in networks and cybersecurity, constantly evolving.
-- 📜 Certificado en **eJPT v2** (eLearnSecurity Junior Penetration Tester).
+- 📜 Certified in **eJPT v2** (eLearnSecurity Junior Penetration Tester).
-- 🎯 Actualmente preparándome para la certificación **CCNA 200-301**.
+- 🎯 Currently preparing for the **CCNA 200-301** certification.
-- 🚩 Jugador activo de competencias CTF (Capture The Flag).
+- 🚩 Active participant in CTF (Capture The Flag) competitions.
-- ✉️ &nbsp;You can shoot me an email at jhair.delacruz@unmsm.edu.pe I'll try to respond as soon as I can.\
+- ✉️ You can email me at jhair.delacruz@unmsm.edu.pe.
+I will try to respond as soon as possible.

 <div align="center"> </div>